Regional & National Entry Fees – Entry fees are available within the On-line registration system.

 There will be a fee of $15 per entry for any changes made after the schedule has been posted including adding/substitutions/removal of dancers.
 In order to avoid this fee, studios should have all entries finalized and any possible conflicts finalized by the deadline date.
 Conflicts should be entered in the registration system (in the Remarks area for each entry with a conflict) and we will attempt to work around those conflicts when the schedule is being done, especially if there are drill team, prom, or other school conflicts.
 If we can’t avoid the conflict that was identified within each dance, then we will refund that money.
 Conflicts that result from extensive makeup or costuming should also be identified in the Remarks area of the registration.

-All entries will require that the director for that studio be in attendance or notification prior to the competition must be given to Dance Showcase and approval made for those exceptions.
+All entries will require that the director for that studio be in attendance for all of their dances and be able to pick up score sheets or notification prior to the competition must be given to Dance Showcase and approval made for those exceptions.
 All entries by studios must have a minimum of $500 in fee totals.
 Exceptions may be made but you must contact Dance Showcase USA staff for those exceptions.
 Independent entries are no longer accepted.
-If Dance Showcase USA makes an exception for less than $500 and the director is not in attendance at the competition, then all entries for that studio will be adjudicated only and not eligible for any overall or special awards.
+If Dance Showcase USA makes an exception for less than $500 and the director is not in attendance at the competition when the entry dances , then all entries for that studio will be adjudicated only and not eligible for any overall or special awards.

 Detailed schedules will be available in the on-line registration system 1 week prior to the competition.
 If it is feasible, the schedule will be posted earlier than 1 week in advance.
 Directors, please do not wait until a few days before the schedule is suppose to be out to identify conflicts.
 Please notify us as soon as possible so that we are given a chance to work around that conflict.
 A general schedule will also be available to the directors to provide to their parents if they desire to do so.
 These schedules will be on the DANCE SHOWCASE USA web site www.danceshowcaseusa.com within the on-line registration system under Reports.
 DANCE SHOWCASE USA has the right to cancel any event that does not qualify with a minimum number of entries.
 In the event of cancellation, all entry fees will be refunded in full.